User-friendly introduction to PAC-Bayes bounds: Empirical Risk Minimization

 We already pointed out in the introduction the link between empirical risk minimization (based on PAC bounds) and PAC-Bayes.

 When the parameter space $\Theta$ is not finite as in Theorem~\ref{thm:erm} above, the $\log(M)$ term is replaced by a measure of the complexity of $\Theta$ called the Vapnik-Chervonenkis dimension (VC-dim).
-We simply mention that in Section 2 of~\cite{cat2003}, Catoni builds a well-chosen data dependent prior such that the VC-dim of $\Theta$ appears explicitely in the PAC-Bayes bound.
-There is a similar construction in Chapter 3 in~\cite{cat2007}.
-However, in the paper~\cite{PACBAYESLIMITATION}, Livni and Moran provide an example of situation where the VC dimension is finite, and still the PAC-Bayes approach will fail.
-(Note however that this problem was solved recently by~\cite{grunwald2021pac} thanks to ``conditional PAC-Bayes bounds'', this is discussed below together with Mutual Information bounds).
+We simply mention that \citet[Section 2]{cat2003} and \citet[Chapter 3, page 115--130]{cat2007} builds a well-chosen data dependent prior such that the VC-dim of $\Theta$ appears explicitly in the PAC-Bayes bound.
+However, \citet{PACBAYESLIMITATION} provide an example where the VC dimension is finite, yet the PAC-Bayes approach fails.
+This problem was solved recently by \citet{grunwald2021pac} thanks to ``conditional PAC-Bayes bounds''.
+This is discussed below together with Mutual Information bounds.

 Similarly, generalization bounds for Support Vectors Machines are based on a quantity called the margin.
-This quantity can also appear in PAC-Bayes bounds~\cite{lan2002,herbrich2002pac,cat2007,biggs2021margins}.
+This quantity can also appear in PAC-Bayes bounds~\citep{lan2002,herbrich2002pac,cat2007,biggs2021margins}.